nesono/infrastructure/README.md

 ## Node Provisioning

+Install ansible and ansible-lint (e.g. `sudo pacman -S ansible ansible-lint`).
-Run the following command to deploy to production
+Run the following command to deploy to production (the only env for now)

 ```bash
 ansible-playbook -i production/hosts green_nesono.yml